 Home student fees£9000

 International non-EU student fees£14900

 Classics and Ancient History

 Classics students from universities such as Durham are highly valued by employers, who realise that, in studying for your degree, you have not only mastered the intricacies of Latin grammar, Augustan foreign policy or Aristotelian metaphysics, but have also acquired skills which are readily transferable in the jobs market.
 You have learned, for example, to think logically, to compile and evaluate evidence and to express yourself clearly and succinctly both orally and in writing.
-The aptitude of classicists for careers in computing is well-known, but our graduates have also found their way into careers as diverse as the civil service, gold dealing, insurance, journalism, law, accountancy, public relations and the wine trade.
-Some examples are highlighted on this page.
+The aptitude of classicists for careers in computing is well-known, but our graduates have also found their way into careers as diverse as the civil service, gold dealing, insurance, journalism, law, accountancy, public relations and the theatre.

 The world class teaching and reputation of Durham meant I was able to start my career in a national museum within three months of leaving my course and before graduation.Edward Purvis, BA (Hons) Ancient History (2006)

 - 37% are in full time paid employment